Bochyn/Bochyn/README.md

 # Mateusz Bochyński

-### I'd rather build the system than draw the building.
+### I've always been more drawn to the system behind a drawing than to the drawing itself.

 MSc Arch → Agentic Engineer.
 I ship agent systems from spec to production.
 Architecture taught me to hunt bottlenecks.
 AI gave me the tools to kill them.